How to Use the Parabolic SAR Indicator

-You can look to improve your Parabolic SAR indicator strategy by using other indicators as an aid tool in your decision-making.
+You can aim to improve your Parabolic SAR indicator strategy by using other indicators as an aid tool in your decision-making.
 For example, it can be useful to use a different trend indicator, such as the ADX, to establish that you are in a trending market, as opposed to a range-bound, sideways moving market.
 It's important to note that the Parabolic SAR is not designed to work in a sideways market.

 Knowing the overall direction of the long-term trend can also be useful for placing your opening trade – you may find it advantageous to only place an opening trade in the direction of the overall trend, as defined by another trend indicator.
 Taking this line of thinking a step further, an alternate method of trading is to only take trades in the direction of the overall trend, closing them out when the price crosses the SAR, rather than actually reversing.

 When choosing which supplementary indicator to use in order to support your Parabolic SAR strategy, you might find it useful to pick from a wider selection, rather than the standard list of MetaTrader 4 indicators.
 MetaTrader Supreme Edition is a plugin for MetaTrader 4 and MetaTrader 5 that enables you to substantially expand the array of tools at your disposal.
 It even comes with a powerful 'Trading Simulator' that enables you to easily backtest your strategies, and objectively measure their effectiveness.

 J. Welles Wilder stated that the Parabolic SAR "squeezes more profit out of an intermediate move (which lasts for two or three weeks) than any method I know".
 Decades have passed, but the tool remains widely used, which is a testament to its effectiveness.
 Furthermore, the indicator can be tailored to a wider cross-section of time frames than the quote above suggests.